Fisheries infringement notices

-For most fisheries infringement notices, Civic Compliance Victoria handles payments, court elections and internal review applications.
+For most fisheries’ infringement notices, Fines Victoria handles payments, internal review applications, court elections, work and development applications.
 They can be contacted by phone on (03) 9200 8111 or in person at Ground Floor, 277 William Street, Melbourne.
-You should, however, check your infringement notice to make sure that Civic Compliance Victoria is the right agency to contact.
+You should, however, check your infringement notice to make sure that Fines Victoria is the right agency to contact.

 Pay the penalty

 If you pay the penalty for the infringement notice by the due date, the matter is finalised and no further action will be taken against you unless the issuing officer withdraws the infringement notice.
 If this happens you will be notified in writing and your payment will be refunded.